mayank-nebula/LG-Chatbot/README.md

-This final version includes the "handover" option.
-It politely suggests that if they don't want the professional API solution, they are welcome to take over the manual integration themselves.

-Subject: Technical Review: Fillout-Mailchimp Integration for Event Reminders

 Hi Chris,

 Thanks again for the resource.
 After performing my own independent testing of the native integration specifically against our daily event schedule, I’ve identified several reasons why the "one-click" approach will unfortunately not meet our operational requirements: